 Hi!
 My name is Anna Spysz and I used to just write, edit, and translate things for a living - now I also code them (feature upgrade!).
-I also help startups present themselves to the world, and am working a few of my own startups on the side.
 Sometimes I also take pictures, and other times I make music.
 Mostly, though, I just want to keep reading, learning, and traveling.

 After spending 11 years living in gorgeous Krakow, Poland, where I earned my MA, I now live in Portland, Oregon, where I recently completed a full-stack developer bootcamp.
 When I'm not writing or coding, I can be found kung fu fighting at my local Wing Chun academy.
 In the past I wrote a book (OK, half) and used to write a lot about tech and startups for publications such as Bitspiration News and the Polish Agency for Enterprise Development.
 I also used to play in a post-rock band called New Century Classics, and I’m an original co-founder of Preserved Sound, an ambient and neo-classical record label based in Krakow, though these days I mostly play music at home and with friends.

 Already convinced that I'm awesome and want to hire me?
 Sweet!
 You can contact me below!

 (1people regularly pay me to do these things)

 (2people pay me to do them now and then)

 Serverless web development

 (3maybe one day people will pay me to do them)